tum-ens/urbs/doc/implementdoc/param-economic.rst

-**Transmission Usage Variable Costs**, :math:`k_{yaf}^\text{var}`, ``m.transmission_dict['var-cost'][t]``: The parameter :math:`k_{yaf}^\text{var}` represents the variable cost per unit energy, that is transferred with a transmissiom :math:`f` through an arc :math:`a`.
+**Transmission Usage Variable Costs**, :math:`k_{yaf}^\text{var}`, ``m.transmission_dict['var-cost'][t]``: The parameter :math:`k_{yaf}^\text{var}` represents the variable cost per unit energy, that is transferred with a transmission :math:`f` through an arc :math:`a`.
 The unit of this parameter is €/ MWh.
 The related section for this parameter in the spreadsheet corresponding to support timeframe :math:`y` can be found under the "Transmission" sheet.
 Here each row represents another transmission :math:`f`